tudoranghelina91/fluent-math-helper/README.md

 # Fluent Math Helper
- A library with fluent math helper functions
+ A library with fluent math helper functions.
+This library contains common use cases.

 ## Instructions